joshuawwright/ngx-autosize-input/README.md

 # ngx-autosize-input
-is an Angular directive that automatically adjusts the width of an input element to its content.
+An Angular directive that automatically adjusts the width of an input element to its content.
 Unlike other auto-grow directives, it is unique because it both shrinks and increases the width based on the content.

 ## Plunker Demo
 https://embed.plnkr.co/oP9yz3114Z89FVNU1a8z/